fltt/make4java/README.md

 > SPACE characters but TAB characters.

-Having done this for each rule that employ the `file` function, you should have now a `Makefile.in` that work with previous versions of `make` as old as 3.81 and maybe older.
+Having done this for each rule that employ the `file` function, you should have now a `Makefile.in` that works with previous versions of `make` as old as 3.81 and maybe older.

 > **NOTE**: I said *should* above, because I haven't tested it, so there